zamfofex/dummyette/examples/chess.md

 console.log(Piece("hello")) // undefined
 ~~~

-If you want a specific piece you want, you can use the `pieces` object to access it directly.
+If there is a specific piece you want, you can use the `pieces` object to access it directly.

 ~~~ JavaScript
 import {pieces} from ".../dummyette/chess.js"